 La Trobe’s Researcher Intensives are tailored to the University’s Early Career Researcher (ECR) and Mid Career Researcher (MCR) cohorts.

-The ECR and MCR intensives usually consist of full-day modules twice a year in June/July and November/December.
-For 2020, the researcher intensives have an altered format to accommodate online-only engagement.
+The EMCR intensives usually consist of full-day modules twice a year in June/July and November/December.
+For 2021, the researcher intensives will continue online.

 The intensives are ideal for those who are aiming for their next academic levels of research capacity and achievement.